ArtyETH06/WishcardMaker/README.md

 # WishcardMaker
-*Wish Card Maker* is a program made with **flask**,👨🏻‍💻it allows you to create your personal wishcard,it contains:
+*Wish Card Maker* is a program made with **flask**,👨🏻‍💻wich allows you to create your personal wishcard,it contains:

 ## About the project